ashutoshmjain/gita/src/mathuraChap15.md

 Go on - I am listening - she knew her friends and she knew she could handle the waves of duality.

 Don't say I didn't warn you !
 And you can't bring it on me in the family - which meant you can't talk to no one.
+He knew Fairy would talk this over with Angel.
+All he wanted his name stayed out of it.

-Fairy rushed to vomit her salad - she couldn't digest the extent to which people go to make money.
+Fairy rushed back home - she couldn't digest the extent to which people go to make money but she didn't want Angel be part of this.
+She knew the greed that comes with the riches and he barely escaped that world.
 She did sign the invoice her brother sent from his business account.
-She held one key of the multiSig Trust - Brother had another and the last one was with Parents.
+She held one key of the multiSig Trust - Brother had another and the last one was with Mother.
 They only needed two keys to clear the funds.

 In normal circumstances, Fairy wouldn't listen to anyone talking about Angel's work.
 If anyone knew - good for them - her role was to NOT know.
 And neither was that she couldn't find if she wanted to - information travelled much faster in her world.
+But this was different - it was about Trust.

 ---

-Angel could sense the tension in the air - what is the matter honey - am I bringing my work conflicts to home?
+Angel could sense the tension in the air - what is the matter honey - am I bringing my work n the briefcase ?
 Living a life of secrecy is hard.
 Your behaviour adapts to work.
 It shows up even if you don't say a word.

 The question for Fairy was if she may brood on it or should she confront.
-She had thought of talking to Friend first but how would she even tell her that Angel was ready to risk their relationship for his career.
-How should she frame the idea that he was ready to load a beta AI model in his mind - without even asking her - a model that may leave him altered into a different person for ever.
-To analyse the "unintended consequences" - horse shit.
+She had thought of talking to the Friend first but how would she even tell her that Angel was ready to risk their relationship for his career.
+How should she frame the idea that he was ready to load a beta AI model in his mind - without even asking her - a model that may leave him altered into a different person - for ever.
+And all this to analyse the "unintended consequences" some random project - horse shit.
 She chose to confront.

 Would you want to ask me if your work wanted you to go live on Mars for ever? - She asked.